Feedback About wiseGEEK Login

-What Is Splenic Flexure Syndrome?
+What is Splenic Flexure Syndrome?

-• Written By: Laura M. Sands
+Laura M. Sands

 Splenic flexure syndrome describes a digestive disorder characterized by gas becoming trapped inside of flexures located inside the colon.
 While gas symptoms are normal in humans, this particular digestive disorder produces excessive gas and other symptoms considered to be abnormal.
 Such causes a great deal of discomfort and irritation to individuals afflicted with this condition.
 Splenic flexure syndrome is at times classified as a subtype of irritable bowel syndrome (IBS) and, in some, the symptoms that characterize splenic flexure syndrome is actually caused by IBS.